moleculerjs/moleculer/README.md

 broker.call("user.get", { id: 3 }).then(res => console.log("User: ", res));

 // Call with options
-broker.call("recommendation", { limit: 5 }, { timeout: 500, fallbackResponse: defaultRecommendation })
+broker.call("user.recommendation", { limit: 5 }, { timeout: 500, fallbackResponse: defaultRecommendation })
     .then(res => console.log("Result: ", res));

 // Call with error handling
-broker.call("posts.update", { id: 2, name: "New post" })
+broker.call("posts.update", { id: 2, title: "Modified post title" })
     .then(res => console.log("Post updated!"))
     .catch(err => console.error("Unable to update Post!", err));
 ```

 ### Request timeout & fallback response
-If you call action with timeout and the request is timed out, broker throws a `RequestTimeoutError` error.
+If you call action with `timeout` and the request is timed out, broker throws a `RequestTimeoutError` error.
-But if you set `fallbackResponse` in calling options, broker won't throw error, instead returns with this value.
+But if you set `fallbackResponse` in calling options, broker won't throw error, instead returns with this given value.
 It can be an `Object`, `Array`...etc.
 This can be also a `Function`, which returns a `Promise`.
-The broker will pass the current `Context` to this function as an argument.
+In this case the broker will pass the current `Context` to this function as an argument.

 ## Emit events
 Broker has an internal event bus.
 You can send events locally & globally.
+The local event will be received only by local services of broker.
+The global event that will be received by all services on all nodes.

 ### Send event
 You can send event with `emit` and `emitLocal` functions.
 First parameter is the name of event.
 Second parameter is the payload.